 As a SDP employee represented by CASA, you are entitled to a term life insurance policy of \$25,000 through The Hartford Life Insurance Company (formerly Aetna US Healthcare) at no cost to you.
-You are not required to undergo a medical examination if you enroll within the first 31 days of your employment.
-However, if after such time you wish to elect life insurance, you are required to complete an Evidence of Insurability form and approval for coverage is not guaranteed.
+However, if after such time you wish to elect life insurance, you are required to wait until the annual Open Enrollment period.